godopy/godopy/BUILD_MACOS.md

 (toolbox) $ cd godopy
 (toolbox) $ python setup.py develop
 ```
-> When you finish working with a virtual environment, run `deactivate` command
+> When you finish working with a virtual environment, run the `deactivate` command